femaleinventor/Hackathon_Dribble/README.md

 ## What is the problem we are trying to solve?

 Woman's Soccer has incredible potentially to grow globally.
 And a reminder, for the 2015 World Cup final there was a staggering 750 Million people who watched the game.
-In the past year, a World Cup off year, Mexico in their first year in league play had multiple games with over 50k fans at the games.
-England Super league did the same in their semis and finals.
+In the past year, an off World Cup year, Mexico in their first year in league play had multiple games with over 50k fans at the games.
+England's Super league did the same in their semis and finals.
 Once sports goers leave the match or turn off their tv there are very few web and mobile apps that are continuously engaging with those fans, particularly ones with a global outlook.

 ## Challenges